gvwilson/thirdbit/src/fiction/iffy/index.md

 Wales sighed.
 "Politics.
-Even if they *did* blow up the quarantine building, the *Taroona* and the rest of the Australian fleet are the only thing stopping the Brazilians from walking in here.
+The *Taroona* and the rest of the Australian fleet are the only thing stopping the Brazilians from walking in here.
 I expect the captain and her crew will be out by morning," he continued,